mageni/mageni/README.md

 - [Legal](#legal)

 ## About Mageni
 Mageni is a free and open source vulnerability and attack surface management platform full of delightful features.
+Mageni is accessible, powerful, and provides tools required for large, robust cybersecurity programs and organizations.

 ## How Mageni can help you?
 Mageni can help you to identify, prioritize, and respond to vulnerabilities, risky services and misconfigurations before they are exploited by hackers.